Skip to content

 A v1 is also defined by what is not there.
 Five things we said no to, on purpose:

 • No per-instance containers.
 Daemons supervise JVMs with ProcessBuilder, not Docker.
-Process isolation is delegated to the host OS.
-Containers are valuable when you do not trust your workloads, and we do — Minecraft instances are operator-controlled, not multi-tenant.
+Process isolation is the host OS’s job.
+Containers earn their keep when you do not trust your workloads; Minecraft Instances are operator-controlled, not multi-tenant.

 • No Kubernetes operator.
 Compose is the reference install path.
-Helm charts and an operator are a community-driven v2 conversation.
+A Helm chart and an operator are a v2 conversation.

-• No bundled Grafana dashboards. /metrics exposition is stable and the observability page ships PromQL examples; the previously-bundled dashboard pack was deleted to keep the supported surface narrow.
+• No bundled Grafana dashboards.
+The /metrics exposition is stable and the monitoring page ships PromQL examples; the previously bundled dashboard pack was dropped to keep the supported surface narrow.

 Trying it

 On a laptop, ten minutes.
 Follow the quickstart.
-The development profile runs without Valkey — single-controller correctness, lost SSE replay on restart, no HA — but it is enough to spin up a lobby, scale a group, edit a template, and watch the dashboard reflect every change.
+The development profile runs without Valkey — single-Controller correctness, lost SSE replay on restart, no HA — but it is enough to spin up a lobby, scale a Group, edit a Template, and watch the dashboard track every change.

 On a real fleet.
 The Compose stack is the reference.
-It ships Valkey out of the box, runs the production profile, and is the configuration the nightly DR drill exercises.
-After install, walk the production hardening checklist within the first five minutes: rotate the bootstrap admin password, shred .initial-admin-password, set network.allowedSubnets to your operator and daemon ranges, terminate TLS at a reverse proxy, enable modules.signing.required if you plan to install third-party modules.
+It ships Valkey, runs the production profile, and is the configuration the nightly DR drill exercises.
+After install, walk the production checklist in the first five minutes: rotate the bootstrap admin password, shred .initial-admin-password, set network.allowedSubnets to your operator and Daemon ranges, terminate TLS at a reverse proxy, and enable modules.signing.required if you plan to install third-party Modules.

 Either path verifies the install with cosign: